-Rebekah Shirley is currently a PhD student with the Energy and Resources Group (ERG) at the University of California, Berkeley where she also obtained a MSc.
+Rebekah Shirley holds a PhD from the Energy and Resources Group (ERG) at the University of California, Berkeley where she also obtained a MSc.
 Energy and Resources and a MSc.
 Civil Engineering.
 She has a Bachelor of Arts and Science in Environment at McGill University.
 She is from Trinidad and Tobago and worked there doing environmental impact assessment for energy projects prior to Berkeley.
 She now does research on sustainable islands at the Renewable and Appropriate Energy Laboratory, directed by Professor Dan Kammen, working on decision support tools for energy resource management.
 She has done work with NREL in the Caribbean and now also works with environmental groups in islands of the Pacific and Southeast Asia.
 Rebekah was a Chancellor’s Fellow and has won grants from organizations such as the DOE and the Rainforest Foundation that support her work.

 - Renewable energy sector development in the Caribbean: Current trends and lessons from history